Lithos-hub/iMovies/README.md

 Version 1.3.0

-- Optimized code in the Genres section using v-bind and v-on:click to use a single function to return movies of different genres.
+- Optimized code in the Genres section using v-bind and @click to use a single function to return movies of different genres.
 - Some aesthetic changes in general.

 Version 1.2.0